Chiragkumar-Prajapati/Cop-Shop/ARCHITECTURE.md

 ### Application
 - **CopShopHub**
 	- Ultimate container for all Service instances and database Model instances(singletons).
-	- Data members are initialized when the app becomes active.
-Normally destroyed when the app enters the background.
 	- Access to this class is global.
 		- Presentation layer calls methods on Service instances.
 		- Logic layer calls methods on Model instances.
 		- May be split in a future iteration to further separate these boundaries.
+- **CopShopApp**
+    - Currently containing a global Context object to spare passing context to UserSession.
+        - This is awful and there is probably a better way to do this.
+    - Data members are initialized when the app becomes active.
+Normally destroyed when the app enters the background.
+- **UserSession**
+    - Wrapper for SharedPreferences calls to keep stored key-value pairs known in one location.
+    - Used to handle all login session stuff.

 ### Persistence
 - All interaction with the persistence layer is done through **"Models"**.